 To become registered, you will need to be a member of one of the professional engineering institutions (listed below) that we have licensed to carry out assessment to UK-SPEC HRB.

 UK-SPEC HRB follows the same structure as UK-SPEC.
 It sets out a ‘core’ framework with annexes that cover specific disciplines.
 For some engineers and technicians, demonstrating competence could involve registration against the core framework only.
-For others it might include one or a combination of the discipline annexes.
-The initial discipline annexes are:
+For others it might include one or a combination of the discipline annexes (see below).